-Health hazards commonly occur in most parts of the country due to polluted water, poor sanitation and hygiene practices.
-Particularly, women and girls are facing reproductive health problems.
-Despite safe water and sanitation facilities being fundamental human rights, a large majority of the population in rural areas do not have access to them.
-Behavioural change, enabling environment, WASH services are very important for an effective and sustainable WASH program.
+Health hazards in Nepal occur due to polluted water and poor sanitation and hygiene practices.
+Particularly, women and girls face reproductive health problems.
+Safe water and sanitation facilities are fundamental human rights, but sadly, a large majority of the population in rural areas of Nepal do not have access to them.
+Behavioral change, creating an enabling environment, and WASH services are at the heart of our WASH program.

-Our WASH program supports to improve the condition of drinking water and sanitation at schools and in communities.
-It has been providing personal hygiene materials and training to students including communities and supporting in installation of taps and hand pumps, construction of toilets and management of waste.
-In addition, we have been supporting to manage Open Defecation Free (ODF) and Post ODF.
-Open Defecation Free (ODF) is one of the major activities of the WASH program whose key goal is to reduce the incidence of water borne diseases.
-It helps a community to become aware about safe and clean toilet, water treatment and improved hygiene practices for creating a clean and healthy surrounding.
+We support to improve the condition of drinking water and sanitation at schools and in communities.
+We provide personal hygiene materials and training to students including communities and support in the installation of taps and hand pumps, construction of toilets and management of waste.
+In addition, we have been supporting to manage Open Defecation Free (ODF) and post ODF status.
+We help communities to become aware of and adopt safe and clean toilets, water treatment and hygienic practices for creating clean and healthy surroundings.

-The main objective of our WASH program is to enhance safe hygiene and sanitation practice in target communities.
+The main objective of our WASH program is to enhance safe hygiene and sanitation practices in target communities.